 - Anthelmintic: antiparasitic, expel parasitic worms (helminths), and other internal parasites from the body.

 - Anticonvulsant: prevent or reduce the severity of epileptic fits or other convulsions.

 - Carminative: Preventing the formation or causing the expulsion of flatulence.

 - Radioprotective: protect or aiding in protecting against the injurious effect of radiations.

 - Tonic: give a feeling of vigour or well-being.

 Medicinal Use of Valerian

-> Valerian is used mainly in treatment of brain and nerves related disorders.
-It has been used as a sedative and antianxiety medicine for more than 2000 years.
-It is taken in form of powder, tincture or infusion.
-Intake of Valerian roots shown beneficial effect in following conditions.
+Valerian is used mainly in the treatment of brain, and nerves related disorders.
+It has been used as a sedative, and antianxiety medicine for more than 2000 years.
+It is taken in the form of powder, tincture or infusion.
+Intake of Valerian roots shown beneficial effect in the following conditions.

-> - Hysteria, Epilepsy
+- Hysteria, Epilepsy